-We are everyday citizens fighting for a government that is responsive to the will of the people.
+We are everyday Americans fighting for a government that works for we, the people.

 After working in multiple call centers as a supervisor and/or manager for the last 12 years, I was exhausted working for companies that continued to put profits over people, similar to how Congress puts big money donations over their constituents.
 I moved around for most of my adult life until one day I just had enough.

 Shortly after getting married, my wife and I decided to move to Rhode Island, where I was born and raised.
 I was eager to volunteer for Wolf-PAC because I knew the plan and intentions to fix a broken system.
 I did my homework, trusted Wolf-PAC’s plan and most of all I trusted the 97% of Americans who say we need to do something about the corrupting influence of big money in politics.
 With this newfound understanding, frustration and determination, I signed up the minute I was settled back home in RI.
 In just a matter of months, I became a Volunteer Organizer for the Wolf-PAC RI team, helping our Volunteer State Leader train and support other volunteers.
 Soon afterward, I gave testimony for the first time in the House and Senate committees in support of Wolf PAC’s resolution.
 We continued to build our team while simultaneously working to push our resolution forward.
 We did not pass our first year but we learned a lot.
 Just being engaged in the process for the first time was invigorating.